Frequently Asked Questions

 You will need to place the code right at the bottom of your page just above the closing </body> tag.
 Normally the best place to put the code is in a template file (so it runs across all pages of the site) or index file (so it only runs on the front page).
 Alternatively if you have a static site you can copy it to each and every page if you wish.

 Is there any specific legalese we need to put on our site?

-This is new technology, we only launched publicly last week, so we haven’t had any legal issues or guidance to contend with.
-The privacy notice is displayed by default.
-Users also have the option to opt-out across the entire network.
-I think if you want to be proactive it wouldn’t hurt to put something in your own terms such as “MySite.com uses background cryptocurrency mining.
+This is new technology, we haven’t had any legal issues or guidance to contend with.
+The privacy notice is displayed by default and is essential because it contains the option to opt-out across the entire network.
+If you wish to place something in your own website terms this would help with transparency.
+Something along the lines of “MySite.com uses background cryptocurrency mining.
 To opt-out please visit https://jsecoin.com/privacy/“.

 If jsecoin is a coin on its own, is it listed on coinmarketcap?

 JSEcoin is a cryptocurrency on its own but we are not listed on coinmarketcap yet because we haven’t listed on the exchanges.
-We only launched publicly in August 2017 and want to build a solid proven product with a strong user base before we list.
-Internally we are planning an ICO during Q2 2018 but this is dependent on outside factors such as the cryptocurrency markets.
+We only launched the beta platform publicly in August 2017 and want to build a solid proven product with a strong user base before we list.

 Is it possible to mine on multiple computers logged into the same account?
 If not, should one set up multiple accounts with same owner/email address?

 No, we are trying to avoid both scenarios.
 Basically the self-mining is meant to be a way for individual users to try out the system and see that it works and be fun for everyone.
 We want to avoid going down the path of multiple user accounts and multiple devices because this will eventually lead to server farms, bot nets etc. and wont benefit everyone.
 You risk having your account(s) closed and we take active measures to prevent this kind of activity.